 Complete information on the Boston University Policy on Pass/Fail Courses for Undergraduate Students can be found here.

 Students who are interested in taking a course on a Pass/Fail basis must discuss the option with their advisor.
-If after careful consideration the student opts to exercise the Pass/Fail option, the student should complete the Pass-Fail Course Designation Form with the Authorized School Official for their School or College.
+If after careful consideration the student opts to exercise the Pass/Fail option, the student should complete the Pass/Fail Course Designation Form with the Authorized School Official for their BU School or College.
+The Authorized School Official for visiting students is the director of Summer Term.

 Boston University is accredited by the New England Association of Schools and Colleges, Inc. The individual schools and colleges of the University carry additional accreditation in their respective fields.